Pobóg coat of arms: History

-The chronicles of the region of Poland, though sometimes shrouded by time, reveal the ancient origins of the Pobóg clan.
-Research by professional analysts using references such as "Herbarz Polski" by Kaspar Niesiecki, "Herbarz Polski" by Adam Boniecki, "Herby Rodów Polskich" and "Rycerstwo polskie wieków średnich" by Professor F. Piekosiński reveal that the Pobóg origins trace back to the forming of tribal clans probably established by Goths in 150 AD.
+Research by professional analysts using references such as "Herbarz Polski" by Kaspar Niesiecki, "Herbarz Polski" by Adam Boniecki, "Herby Rodów Polskich" and "Rycerstwo polskie wieków średnich" by Professor F. Piekosiński revealed that the Pobóg origins trace back to the forming of tribal clans probably established by Goths in 150 AD.
 The system was associated with the ancient Slavonic family community structure and Sarmatian family system.
 In the struggles for control over agricultural soil, the feudal clan system evolved as the best defense against invaders sweeping in from the east and west.

 According to legend strongly supported by Professor F. Piekosiński, the Pobóg-Pobodze clan is a junior branch of the Popielid dynasty, which ruled Poland from the 7th through 9th centuries, before the Bolescic-Piast dynasty (9th to 14th centuries), another junior branch of the Popielid dynasty.
 The Popielids-Pobóg clan is part of the senior branch of the Popielid dynasty, the Ogończyk clan, as Polish clan history research by Piekosiński suggests.

-In all probability the Pobóg name was formed from the proclamation Pobodze, call "wishing" in old Polish Po Bodze ("may God keep you in His care").
+The Pobóg name was most likely formed from the proclamation Pobodze, call "wishing" in old Polish Po Bodze ("may God keep you in His care").
 In oldest judicial records it is found in that form precisely.
 Proclamation Pobóg appear in family in 16th century.
 Other historians claim that the name Pobóg derived from the name of this Bug River.
-In this statement Pobóg means: after Bug.
-They placed the Pobóg clan's ancient territory around the river Bug in North-East Malopolska (Lesser Poland).
+In this statement Pobóg means "after Bug".
+They placed the Pobóg clan's ancient territory around the Bug River in North-East Malopolska (Lesser Poland).
 So, estates in Małopolska were just one portion of the clan territories.